SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 Before running any CPU test, please ensure that your cooling is correctly installed and configured.
-While not an exhaustive list, be sure to check that fans are spinning at the correct speeds, thermal paste is applied correctly, heatsinks are fitted correctly, water-pumps are pumping at the correct rate, cabling is neat, and air intakes and outlets are unobstructed.
+While not an exhaustive list, be sure to check that fans are spinning at the correct speeds, thermal paste is applied correctly, heatsinks are fitted correctly, water-pumps are pumping at the correct rate, cabling is neat, and air intakes as well as outlets are unobstructed.
 Stress tests push your CPU utilisation to 100%, which consumes more power.
 That extra power consumption means extra heat, which can damage the CPU and motherboard if there is inadequate cooling.

 Irrespective of which OS you’re using, the Great Internet Mersenne Prime Search (GIMPS) project provides a useful